-PARIS: Alex used Velib hire bikes to get around the city internet, so I'm able to get a full morning's work done before arriving at Paris Gare de Lyon at I choose to spend 24 hours in Paris visiting friends - a bonus of travelling this way - but could just as easily have taken the metro straight to Gare du Nord for the Furostar to London I catch the 16.13 the following day and while every seat appears to be taken, it's an incredibly serene journey with powerpoints and great wifi.
+PARIS: Alex used Velib hire bikes to get around the city

+I choose to spend 24 hours in Paris visiting friends - a bonus of travelling this way - but could just as easily have taken the metro straight to Gare du Nord for the Eurostar to London.

+I catch the 16.13 the following day and while every seat appears to be taken, it's an incredibly serene journey with powerpoints and great wifi.

 Indulging in a family tradition, I visit perhaps the most well-stocked buffet of the entire journey as the train passes under the channel tunnel.
-I arrive in London St Pancras International at 17.30 local time, a two hour 15 minute journey, and feel fresher than I've ready to arrive at a work launch party in the evening in Shoreditch in good spirits.
+I arrive in London St Pancras International at 17.30 local time, a two hour 15 minute journey, and feel fresher than I've ever felt after stepping off a plane, ready to arrive at a work launch party in the evening in Shoreditch in good spirits.